reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

     }

 ```
-As we can see here, instead of the `ResponseEntity` object, we are directly getting back the object.
-While `getForObject()` looks better at first glance, `getForEntity()` returns important metadata like the response headers and the HTTP status code in the `ResponseEntity` object.
+As we can see here, instead of the `ResponseEntity` object, we are directly getting back the response object.
+While `getForObject()` looks better at first glance, `getForEntity()` returns additional important metadata like the response headers and the HTTP status code in the `ResponseEntity` object.

 ## Making an HTTP POST Request
 After the GET methods, let us look at an example of making a POST request with the `RestTemplate`.

 We are invoking an HTTP POST method on a REST API with the `postForObject()` method:

 ```java
 public class RestConsumer {